andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 So my job was to make sure that the teams were made aware that this is not the chance to break free.
 This is when I realised that the teams were not aware of the business process outside of their domain - Team building Pre-Charge were not aware of the next stage and so on.
 The other danger was from avoiding Silos forming from these splits.

-@gaythu-rajan pull this to the place where @andrew talks about independant teams

 ---